normanjaeckel/openslides-topicvoting/README.rst

 Version 1.1.0 (unreleased)
 --------------------------
-- Updated to new plugin api of OpenSlides 1.6.
-- Updated to new apis of OpenSlides 1.6 (slides urls, views, widget, main menu entry).
+* Updated to new plugin api and to other api changes of OpenSlides 1.6 (slides, urls, views, widget and main menu entry).
-- Added winners as list to result view and slide.
+* Added winners as list to result view and slide.
-- Added list of all results for print.
+* Added list of all results for print.
-- Added csv import.
+* Added csv import.
-- Changed several template files and updated some code styling stuff.
+* Changed several template files and updated some code styling stuff.

 Version 1.0 (2014-01-04)
 ------------------------
-- First release of this plugin.
+* First release of this plugin.